videoDAC/livepeer-broadcaster/README.md

 The Passphrase will be used to encrypt the Private Key generated by this process.
 The Private Key will be used to sign transactions for publishing on Ethereum.

-6. Enter the Passphrase again to start the `simple-streaming-server`.
+6. Enter the Passphrase again to start the Livepeer Broadcaster.

 7. Wait until the text `CLI server listening on 127.0.0.1:7935` is displayed in the console: